CJHS Alumni Association

 Coppinville Junior High School

 Coppinville became a junior high school for one year.
 The next year Enterprise took the bold step of making Coppinville Junior High School a seventh grade school.
 Mr. B.F.
 Garth remained the principal for many more years - thirty-five years in all.
 He was succeeded by Mr. Z.I.
-Fleming, Jr. from 1983 to 2002, Mrs. Angela Fleming Seals from 2002 to 2012, and Mr. Matthew Humphrey from 2012 to 2014.
-The current principal is Mr. David West.
-During the 2015 - 2016 school year, Coppinville became a 7th and 8th grade junior high school.
+Fleming, Jr. from 1983 to 2002, Mrs. Angela Fleming Seals from 2002 to 2012, Mr. Matthew Humphrey from 2012 to 2014 and Mr. David West from 2014 ro 2019.
+The current principal is Mrs. Debbie Hope.
+During the 2015 - 2016 school year, Coppinville became a 7th and 8th grade junior high school, and in the fall of 2018 the school moved to its new campus at 4641 Boll Weevil Circle.

 Coppinville Junior High School continues its proud tradition with a strong academic program including advanced class offerings in all of the core subjects, competitive girls and boys basketball teams, cheerleaders, outstanding choral music and band programs.
 Academically the school participates in area-wide math and spelling competitions.
 We have an outstanding news team -WCJH News.
 We have an active National Junior BETA Club, TSA Club, Coppinville Christian Club (C3), FBLA, Eagle Representatives, and a HOUSE system.
 We have five houses - the Green House of Positivity, the White House of Responsibility, the Gray House of Integrity, the Black House of Determination, and the Gold House of Excellence.
 Each HOUSE has one senator and four representatives.
 Together the senators and representatives make up the student government.